Your Experienced Advocate For Social Security Disability Benefits

 Applying for disability benefits is easy.
 First, talk to your doctors.
 Make sure they support your application for Social Security Disability and to note this in their file.
 You can then apply, in person, at your local Social Security office or online at www.SSA.gov.

 We recommend you file your initial application yourself, to avoid paying an attorney fee.
-If your initial application is rejected by Social Security, you have 60 days to request a hearing.
-Contact Attorney Robert L. Cullen immediately for representation and to discuss filing a timely appeal.
-Residents of Bucks County, Greater Philadelphia and southern New Jersey can work with the experienced Social Security disability lawyer at Cullen Legal in Bristol to get the benefits they need.
+If your initial application is rejected by the Social Security Administration, you have 60 days to request a hearing.
+Contact Cullen Legal immediately for representation and to discuss filing a timely appeal.
+Residents of Bucks County, Greater Philadelphia and southern New Jersey can work with our experienced attorney in Bristol to get the benefits they need.
 We assist Pennsylvania and New Jersey residents with appealing denied claims.

 Who Qualifies For Social Security Disability Benefits?